rainbowdashlabs/chojodev/docs/blog/posts/gradle_minecraft_basic_and_advanced.md

 !!! warning

-    Instead of doing this, you can run a paper server directly with your plugin in it.
+    Instead of doing this, you can run a Paper server directly with your plugin in it.
     Have a look at the [Running a server section](#run-server-with-your-jar)

 To copy our jar to our server, we can simply create our own task.